FACTBOX-Hate crimes in the United States

 While the death toll made the attack one of the worst in recent years in the United States, hate crime is far from uncommon, according to experts.

 There have been 4,120 reported hate crimes across the country, including 56 murders, from 2003 until 2015, according to the Southern Poverty Law Center, a Montgomery, Alabama-based advocacy group.
-(Graphic on hate crime in the United States, link.reuters.com/dyf94w)
+(For a graphic on hate crime in the United States, see: link.reuters.com/dyf94w)

 The Federal Bureau of Investigation says a hate crime is “a traditional offense like murder, arson, or vandalism with an added element of bias.”
 Under federal law, a hate crime is defined as a “criminal offense against a person or property motivated in whole or in part by an offender’s bias against a race, religion, disability, ethnic origin or sexual orientation,” the FBI says on its website.